Digital Marketing 101: The Fundamentals

 - USER EXPERIENCE – As your foundation, your website serves as the very top of your marketing funnel.
 You want it to be a functional funnel.
 You need to be collecting user information and utilizing that information to sell.
 A user will not want to engage with a site that doesn’t meet their needs.
 If your website isn’t easily navigable, or there are long click-paths to get users where they need to go, you may lose out on traffic, unique visits, and have a higher bounce rate.
 All of this will affect your quality in the eyes of Google.
 Remember, the more top quality the website; the more Google will show it off to people looking for relevant content.

 - SEO – That leads us to Search Engine Optimization (SEO).
-You want to find you, and SEO is the way to go when it comes to being found Organically.
+You want users to find you, and SEO is the way to go when it comes to being found Organically.
 From keywords to semantics, it’s a dynamic world, read on below to learn more.

 SEARCH ENGINE MARKETING (SEM):